MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/kongregate-unity.md

 ## Testing

-The only way you can truly test the integration is by uploading your prototype to Kongregate.
+The only way you can truly test the integration is by uploading your prototype to **Kongregate**.

 - Open the build window and make sure **WebGL** is selected **(1)** from your menu.
 - Then open the **Player Settings (2)** by selecting the button.